How to Make Hummus

 - 2 15-oz. cans of chickpeas, drained (with the liquid reserved)

 - 1 tsp paprika

 - a little bit of the chickpea liquid

 - optional garnishes: drizzle of olive oil, fresh parsley, sprinkle of paprika or black pepper, etc.

 - Peel as many chickpeas as you have the patience to peel.

 - Grab your food processor and add chickpeas, garlic, tahini, olive oil, lemon juice, cumin and paprika.
 Puree until very smooth.

-- While the motor is running, take a little of the chickpea liquid reserved from the can and slowly pour it into the food processor.
-You don't need much or it'll get soupy, but the right amount will make it even silkier than it already is.
+- While the motor is running, take a tablespoon or two of the chickpea liquid reserved from the can and slowly pour it into the food processor.

 - Add black pepper and kosher salt to taste.
 Don't be stingy on the salt.